Back To Top

 Although the first grass cut after winter might be over and done with, maintaining your life is still a top priority.

-In fact, why not try out essential summer lawn care tips to keep your grass green, no matter the weather.
+In fact, why not try out essential summer lawn care tips to keep your grass green, no matter the weather?

-4. Add cooling plants
+4. Add cooling plants and trees

 In the same way, you can use houseplants to keep a room cool; the type of plants you have in your garden can affect the overall temperature.
+Choosing some of the best plants for shade will also make a huge difference.

 6. Create a vertical garden